Blackhand01/BisiPortfolio/README.md

 ### **SSL for RCC Classification Research (2026)**

 Preliminary academic phase of a self-supervised computational pathology project completed with **30/30 with honors**.
-Manuscript writing and follow-up work with pathologists are in progress; code, metrics, dataset details, and implementation choices remain private until the publication path and IP review are mature.
+Paper writing in progress; code, metrics, dataset details, and implementation choices remain private until the **publication**.

 ### **Affordance 3D Highlighting (2025)**